 In general, marriage can be well-defined as the acceptance of the union between two individuals which is a long-lasting relationship with love and bonding.
 In legal language, marriage can be defined as a contract between two individuals mutually engaging with each other to live together.
-Both parties need to agree to the will contract if they want their marriage to bind legally.
+Both parties need to register their marriage to make their bond legal.

 It is necessary to know about the legal procedures that are involved in a valid marriage.
 India is a diverse country with many religions and different marriage acts for each of them.
 For instance, Hindus have Hindu Marriage Act, 1955, which is valid for Sikhs, Jains the Buddhists.
 Muslims are governed under The Muslim Personal Law (Shariat) Application Act, 1937.
 Parsee Marriage & Divorce Act, 1939 is there for Parsees and Indian Christians are governed under the Indian Christian Marriage Act 1889.

 The Hindu Marriage Act is applicable to situations where both the parties are Hindus, Jains, Buddhists or Sikhs.
 If someone from another religion converts into these mentioned religions they will be also applicable under this act.

 According to section 5 of the Hindu Marriage Act, 1955, a marriage becomes legal only when both the parties are Hindus.
 If any of the party is not a Hindu and belongs to another religion then the marriage will become invalid.

 Compliances for the Marriage to be solemnized under the Hindu Marriage Act, 1955

 Neither of the parties should have their spouse alive at the time of the marriage.

 Neither of the parties should be of unsound mind.
 They should be able to give valid consent on their own.

 Neither of the parties should be suffering from a mental disorder, epilepsy or insanity.

 Neither of the parties should be unfit for marriage and the proliferation of children.